 Class 4 - Year 5 and 6

-Mrs Oldham is the Teacher in Class 4 and she is supported by our Teaching Assistant Mrs Whitehouse.
+Mr Hunt is the Teacher in Class 4 and he is supported by our Teaching Assistant Mrs Whitehouse.

 Well done to all of the children for taking part in Bikeability.
 This gave us a chance to improve our cycling skills and learn how to be safe on the roads.